swallowcamel/nancywiki/Model-binding.md

 The blacklist is a “params” array of strings, where the strings represents the name of the model properties that should be ignored by the model binder.

+When binding to an typed- array, list or ienumerable.
+The blacklist is maintained for the elements in the sequence.

 ## Deserializing rich request body payloads